pharo-ai/linear-models-posts/using-linear-regression.md

 subsets := partitioner split: normalizedDF withProportions: #(0.75 0.25).
 ```

+## Measuring the performance of the model

 Now we can make predictions for previously unseen values: estimate the price of a new house based in its parameters.
+To make a prediction we need to send the message `predict:` to the linear regression model with the data that we want to predict as an argument.

 ```st
 yPredicted := linearRegression predict: xTest.
 ```

-## Measuring the performance of the model

 We want to see how well our model is performing.
 In Pharo we also have a library for measuring the metrics of machine learning models: [Machine learning metrics!](https://github.com/pharo-ai/metrics).
 As usual, you will find the Metacello script for installing it on the README file.